 Bahia is the main producer and exporter of cacao in Brazil.
 In addition to important agricultural and industrial sectors, the state also has considerable mineral and petroleum deposits.
-Another major industry is tourism: Bahia's long coastline, beautiful beaches and cultural treasures make it one of the Brazil's chief tourist destinations.
+Another major industry is tourism: Bahia's long coastline, beautiful beaches, and cultural treasures make it one of Brazil's chief tourist destinations.

 National Geographic Interactive,

 Image by David Alan Harvey